 Is everyone in the thermostat game now?
-Nest, Comfortlink, Honeywell Lyric, and now Zen.
+Nest, Comfortlink, Honeywell Lyric and now Zen have brought smart thermostats onto the market.
 Options are emerging left and right.
-Perhaps since google’s wopping $3.2 Billion buy out for Nest Labs has something to do with it.
-So the question then becomes
+Perhaps since Google’s whopping $3.2 Billion buy-out for Nest Labs has something to do with it.
+So the question then becomes:

 Should I buy the Zen Thermostat?

-Speak with a professional to answer this question.
-It should be emphasized that thermostats need to match with the system they are installed onto.
-Especially if you have a higher efficiency system.
-Usually these newer thermostats are made for the masses yet the early adopters often have better systems than the average consumer.
-Though Zen’s initial data sheets do stipulate compatibility with most systems it is always better to confer with an HVAC professional to be completely sure if it will work with yours.
+This question depends on your specific HVAC system, as thermostats need to match with the system they are installed onto, especially if you have a higher efficiency system.
+Usually, these newer thermostats are made for the masses, but the early adopters often have better systems than the average consumer.
+Though Zen’s initial data sheets do stipulate compatibility with most systems, it is always better to confer with an HVAC professional to be completely sure if it will work with yours.

 If you’re interested in a Zen thermostat but aren’t sure your system is compatible, here are some compatibility details: